 About the Bridge Program

-The notion of the program was first put together by Dr. David Ernst (Vanderbilt University), Dr. Eugene Collins (Fisk University), and Dr. Arnold Burger (Fisk University) in 2002.
-When Dr. Ernst met and recruited Dr. Keivan Stassun for a faculty position at Vanderbilt they began to formalize the program and Dr. Stassun and Dr. Burger were named Co-Directors.
-Dr. Kelly Holley-Bockelmann took over the role of Co-Director at Vanderbilt in 2015.
-The Fisk-Vanderbilt Master’s-to-PhD Bridge Program took its first student in September 2004.
-With extramural funding in place from NASA, NSF CAREER and IGERT programs along with generous support from both institutions, the program has grown in size and scope.
+The idea for the program was conceived in 2002 by Dr. David Ernst (Vanderbilt University), Dr. Eugene Collins (Fisk University), and Dr. Arnold Burger (Fisk University).
+When Dr. Ernst met and recruited Dr. Keivan Stassun for a faculty position at Vanderbilt, they began to formalize the program.
+Dr. Stassun and Dr. Burger were named co-directors, and Dr. Kelly Holley-Bockelmann (Vanderbilt University) took over the role.
+The Fisk-Vanderbilt Master’s-to-PhD Bridge Program accepted its first student in September 2004.
+With funding from NASA, NSF CAREER, and IGERT programs, along with generous support from both universities, the program has expanded significantly in size and scope over the years.

 The productivity and accomplishments of our students is outstanding.
-They have published dozens of manuscripts and have won competitive Ford Fellowships, NSF Graduate Research Fellowships, NASA Harriet Jenkins Fellowships, and NIH NRSA Predoctoral Awards among many other grants.
-They have presented their science all over the world and increased the national attention to our program model.
+They have published dozens of manuscripts and have won competitive Ford Fellowships, NSF Graduate Research Fellowships, NASA FINESST, Harriet Jenkins Fellowships, and NIH NRSA Predoctoral Awards, among many other grants.
+They have presented their research all over the globe and have brought national attention to this unique program model.

-Fisk is the number one producer of African American earned Master’s Degrees.
-With an 83% retention rate to the PhD, the Fisk-Vanderbilt Master’s-to-PhD Bridge Program is contributing significantly to the STEM workforce and academe.
+With a notable 83% retention rate to the PhD, the Fisk-Vanderbilt Master’s-to-PhD Bridge Program contributes significantly to the STEM workforce and to academe.

 Leadership Team